Axa has been providing insurance for more than 300 years – although it has only been trading under its current name since 1985.

 What do Axa car insurance reviews by customers say?

-Elsewhere, Axa car insurance reviews are a mixed bag.
-On reviewcentre.com Axa scored only 1.3 out of 5, with only 10% out of the 102 customers who left reviews saying they would recommend the service.
-It’s a similar story over on Trustpilot, with a score of 1.7 out of 5.
-80% of the 25 reviewers gave the service only 1 star.
+On reviewcentre.com Axa scored only 1.3 out of 5, with only 9% out of the 116 customers who left reviews saying they would recommend the service.

 In our experience , reviews for insurance companies need careful consideration as we often note a bias in the reviews and the scores.
 For example - sometimes reviews appear to have been written after the purchasing process and so their rating only reflects how easy the insurance was to buy, and does not refer to the quality of the service after the purchase.
 Sometimes the reviews appear overwhelmingly negative, due to the fact that people with a negative experience are more motivated to write the review.
 As such, we believe some thought is needed to ensure that reviews and star ratings are interpreted correctly.